 Writer: Parul Mukherji

-A Modernism without an Avant Garde:
+India: A Modernism without an Avant Garde:

 No critical history of modern Indian art can afford to overlook the different path that modernism in India has taken and ignore a significant difference between Indian and Euro American modernism: the Indian modern is marked by the absence of an avant garde.
 No Hegelian dialectics or Kantian autonomy impelled modernism along the lines plotted in western art historiography, nor was the burden of classical tradition to be shaken off or the claims made to start from a scratch.

 This different starting has much to do with the fact that it was under colonial modernity that modernism makes its appearance.
 If we push the history of modernism in India to the late 19th century, Raja Ravi Varma was India’s first Salon artist who acquired a mastery over the medium of oil painting and the genre of portraiture.
-Any neat dichotomy between the colonizer and the colonized gets blurred if we bear in mind the close nexus between the two.
+Any neat dichotomy between the coloniser and the colonised becomes blurred if we bear in mind the close nexus between the two.
 It was the western orientalists and their investment in disciplines such as Indology whose arduous discovery of the past fed the nationalist imagination and its desire to return to the pre-colonial past.

 If we do not consider avant garde loosely as an experimental approach to art making but as driven by ideological imperatives such as its rejection of bourgeois taste, morality and institutions of art, this term does not fit within the cultural terrain of India and its colonial modernity.
-Avant garde primarily gains its identity through an adversary and the adversary in this context is deeply ambivalent- the figure of the colonizer was both the purveyor of modernity and from the nationalist perspective a coercive force to be resisted.
-The colonizer as an intimate enemy added a paradox to the story of modern art in India.
+Avant garde primarily gains its identity through an adversary and the adversary in this context is deeply ambivalent- the figure of the coloniser was both the purveyor of modernity and from the nationalist perspective a coercive force to be resisted.
+The coloniser as an intimate enemy added a paradox to the story of modern art in India.
 Yet, modernism even in India could not have come into being without an adversary and the desire to overthrow authority.
-The figure of the adversary would change over time from being the colonizer to a cultural insider whose authority had to be overthrown.
+The figure of the adversary would change over time from being the coloniser to a cultural insider whose authority had to be overthrown.
 On the eve of Independence, the target of the Progressive artists’ diatribe was the Bengal school and the allegedly effeminate and affected style of painting that it came to stand for.
 By this time, the first generation of Indian artists after Independence sought allegiance with European modernists and their rebellion was cast against the colonial art school that was now perceived as a bastion of old fashioned and reactionary art practice.
 Still, the Goan artist, F N Souza’s rejection of the J J College of Art in the early 1950s was too individualist for it to fall under the historical avant garde which, as Peter Burger defines it, has to be an institutional critique.
-Art institutions that came to be set up after Independence continued to have a tenuous presence in India when scientific and economic development of a nation received a priority over art and culture.
+Art institutions that came to be set up after Independence continued to have a tenuous presence in India when scientific and economic development of a nation received priority over art and culture.
 Even if the vision of a secular and modern India as imagined by India’s first prime minister, Jawaharlal Nehru encompassed art and culture, and it was the state and its newly established art institutions that was enlisting the services of the artists to build a strong nation.
-In the sense in which past was construed as a liberating or oppressive force and the role of institutions imagined as hindering or facilitating modernism, the trajectory that modern art took in post independence India was quite different from the one taken by the Euro American modernism.
+In the sense in which the past was construed as a liberating or oppressive force and the role of institutions imagined as hindering or facilitating modernism, the trajectory that modern art took in post independence India was quite different from the one taken by the Euro American modernism.